Brackenbury Counselling

 in Stamford, Lincolnshire

-Check out what my client's say:
+What my client's say:

 Thoughts on therapy from a Psychotherapist in Stamford

-I'm a man, what would I get from therapy?
+As a man, what would I get from therapy?

 While there is less stigma now around men admitting mental health difficulties, there are still many blocks to them seeking support, yet